Chisom83/Pizza-Pro-Analysis/README.md

       - All belong to the Chicken category and generating more revenue to the company.
    - Underperformer:

-      - Brie Carre – only sells in small size, contributing the least revenue
+      - Brie Carre – sells only in small size and generating the least revenue.

 - Measure Used: